 Introductory German 11 is an accelerated introduction to German and requires that students have good work habits, as this course covers learning standards from both German 9 and 10.
 It is ideal for students who require a second language credit for post-secondary studies.
 It is also appropriate for those who have a personal travel interest, and/or cultural background in German.
 Emphasis is on practical everyday use of German, as well as learning about German culture.
 Please note: Simon Fraser University accepts Introductory German 11 as a second language requirement for admission.

-Prerequisite: 67% in Introductory German 11 or teacher's permission based on prior knowledge of German
+Prerequisite: Introductory German 11 or teacher's permission based on prior knowledge of German

 This course is designed for students who have successfully completed German 11 or have prior knowledge of German.
 Students will refine their oral and written skills to communicate with increasing proficiency and complexity, using a wide range of vocabulary and language structures.
 Students will also have the opportunity to explore authentic texts (poems, short stories, various on-line media) to deepen their cultural knowledge and appreciation.